PART Vl: The Vision

 We have created a course that is challenging, ever changing, and sure to excite all runners.
 You will experience some of the South's deepest history while running on the property of multiple sugar cane plantations.
 Well, isn't that cool?
 Whether you're running the 50k, 50mi, 100k, or the 100-miler, we have some creepy, cool routes for each section.

--All 100-mile finishers receive a CHILDREN OF THE CANE Pewter buckle.
-Special 100 Miles - One Day as well:
+-All 100-mile finishers receive a CHILDREN OF THE CANE Pewter buckle or Antique Cooper.
+Also, until we run out, special 100 Miles - One Day as well:

 Sub 20 - Silver